bloodwraith8851/bloodwraith8851/README.md

 # Hi there! 👋 I'm REVENANT

-## A passionate French developer with a love for all things tech
+## A passionate developer with a love for all things tech

 ![Profile Views](https://komarev.com/ghpvc/?username=rakeshsarkar9711&label=Profile%20views&color=0e75b6&style=flat)